 How It Works

-- Configure settings for the tenants (vCloud Director Organizations), including backup job templates to be used, backup destination and repository quota.
+- Configure settings for their tenants (Cloud Director organizations), including backup job templates to be used, backup destination and repository quota.

-- Apply restrictions to particular tenant users' ability to schedule the jobs, for example, preventing the jobs from running too often.
+- Restrict job scheduling for particular tenants, for example, prevent the jobs from running too often.
 Administrators can even completely prohibit the tenant's ability to schedule jobs, instead setting the required schedule themselves (manually or using a script).

-Together with Veeam's built-in load balancing, these capabilities allow administrators to ensure infrastructure is protected from excessive resource consumption.
+Together with Veeam built-in load balancing, these capabilities allow administrators to ensure infrastructure is protected from excessive resource consumption.

-- Create new backup jobs for the objects in their scope, based on the pre-defined templates.
-Tenant users are allowed to configure essential job settings (such as VMs to backup, retention, schedule, notifications, and guest OS processing options).
+- Create new backup jobs for objects in their scope, based on the predefined templates.
+Organization members are allowed to configure essential job settings (such as VMs to backup, retention, schedule, notifications, and guest OS processing options).

 - Perform application item restore for SQL Server and Oracle databases.

-- Restore files from indexed and non-indexed VM guest file system.
+- Restore files from indexed and non-indexed VMs guest file system.

-To simplify job management for the tenant-side users, advanced job parameters (like backup mode and repository settings) are automatically populated from the job templates.
-These templates are assigned by administrator on service provider side to the particular tenant.
+To simplify job management for tenants, advanced job parameters (like backup mode and repository settings) are automatically populated from the job templates.
+These templates are assigned by the service provider administrator to the particular organization.